 Tax Deductions for Landlord Responsibilities

 Besides providing a tenant with habitable premises, part of being a landlord also entails some financial responsibilities.
-The rental business requires a landlord to pay taxes on the yearly income received from rental property.
+Like any other business, running a rental property requires a landlord to pay taxes on the yearly income.
 A landlord can reduce tax responsibilities by taking deductions for the cost of doing business, however.
 The IRS allows a landlord to deduct operating expenses from their reported income.
 An operating expense qualifies under the tax code if:

 - The expense is ordinary and necessary to the operation of the rental property